The Spitfire Grill (musical): Synopsis

 Hannah, Percy, and Shelby sit in the Spitfire Grill after hours, reading essays and drinking from a jug of Hannah's infamous applejack.
 As they read the letters, some funny, some sad, Hannah expresses her appreciation for what Percy and Shelby have done ("Come Alive Again").
-Before long, it seems everyone in town is helping Hannah to sift through the letters, and a magical shift occurs, not only at the Spitfire, but throughout Gilead, as well.
+Before long, it seems everyone in town is helping Hannah to sift through the letters, and a magical shift occurs, not only at the Spitfire, but throughout Gilead as well.

 Late one October night on the back porch, Joe tells Percy that he no longer wants to leave Gilead.
 He plans to build a house on a plot of land his father has given to him ("Forest for the Trees").
 Deeply troubled, Percy abruptly rejects Joe's proposal of marriage and confides to Shelby the harsh details of her life.
 Impregnated by her stepfather when she was 16, Percy suffered untold abuse resulting in the loss of her unborn child.
 While on the run, she killed her stepfather with his own straight razor.
 Shelby comforts Percy and gently sings her to sleep ("Wild Bird").

 When Percy awakens, she sees the mysterious visitor and at last realizes he is none other than Eli, Hannah's own son.
 Eli leads Percy deep into the forest and then to a clearing atop a hill.
 The leaves have turned to autumn colors and as the sun rises, they burn like flame ("Shine").

 Transformed by her hilltop vision, Percy leads Eli back to the Grill to reunite him with Hannah after so many years.
 In a painful confrontation, Shelby and Caleb recognize Eli and react with such shock at his battered appearance and broken demeanor that Eli flees.
-Hannah finally admits that Eli had been a deserter in the Vietnam war.
+Hannah finally admits that Eli had been a deserter in the war.
 The shame of it killed her husband, and though Hannah has taken care of Eli's basic needs, she has kept his presence in the woods a secret from the entire town.
-Percy pleads with Hannah to express her forgiveness to Eli.
+Percy pleads with Hannah to forgive Eli.
 Day passes into night and Hannah calls out to her son ("Way Back Home").
 Out of the shadows, Eli appears in the grill once more.
-Hannah reaches out her hand to welcome him home.
+Hannah and Eli tentatively face one another as mother and son.

 On the last day of the contest, everybody reads their favorite essays.
 Finally, Hannah reads the words that have touched her the most - the ad describing the grill, written by Percy and Shelby.
 In gratitude for their role in reuniting mother and son, while admitting she is not offering much in return, Hannah turns over the Grill to Percy and Shelby ("Finale").